 From where I stand, the gadget is a bit too sporty for a vintage-styled dress watch, but that’s not a problem for a man who is in good physical shape.

 Using the same styling cues as their earlier Sporting Chronograph Ceramic model, the watch comes in a similarly designed case.
-Now crafted from far less expensive stainless steel, the case measures 45 millimeters in diameter and is less than 12 millimeters thick.
+Now featuring far less expensive stainless steel, the case measures 45 millimeters in diameter and is less than 12 millimeters thick.

 Forty-five millimeters is nothing to sneeze at per se, and the two pairs of well-polished lugs make the total length of the watch over 52 millimeters: if you are not one of those guys starring in The Expendables (and I don’t mean Jet Li), it may be a bit too big for you covering all width of your wrist and then some.

-The thing that gets your attention immediately is, probably, the thick bezel, which is “riveted” to the case with six polished screws.
+The thing that gets your attention immediately is, probably, the thick bezel “riveted” to the case with six polished screws.
 The bold Roman numerals, as well as the Breguet-type hour and minute hands, are, too, familiar to anyone who pays even the slightest attention to the brand.

 The nut-shaped setting crown not only makes the technocratic statement of the watch even stronger but is also ergonomic, too: it is as easy to operate as it is safe for the back of your palm.

-According to the brand’s press release, the watch is powered by a Ralph Lauren caliber RL366, which is officially certified as a chronometer by the Swiss COSC certification authority.
+According to the brand’s press release, the watch sports a Ralph Lauren caliber RL366 officially certified as a chronometer by the Swiss COSC certification authority.

 Of course, being a fashion brand, the American company doesn’t actually make its own mechanisms: it prefers to buy movements from professionals.
 And, commanding as high premium as it is, RL can easily afford to get the best thing in the business.